ja88a/zksync-aa-custom/README.md

 You need Node.js and Yarn.

-Install all dependencies with `yarn`.
+Install all dependencies with `pnpm install` or `yarn`.

-Compile contracts with `yarn hardhat compile`
+Compile all contracts with `yarn hardhat compile`

 ## Deployment and usage